Search This Blog

 Prevent Cops Lying

-Put an end to illegal police searches on your person... with this simple idea.
+Put an end to illegal police searches on your person and of your vehicle... with this simple idea.

-This solution came from my observation that all the police have to do is to LIE about you having consented to a voluntary search.
-I got a statement notarized and sent it to myself and haven't opened the letter...keep it in a safe place as the "cheap copyright" thing used to be done with a postmark.
+This solution came from my observation that all the police have to do is to LIE about you having consented to a voluntary search and proceed to search your car and person.
+To prevent this lie from happening, I got a statement notarized and sent it to myself and haven't opened the letter...keep it in a safe place; (as the "cheap copyright" thing used to be done with a postmark.)

-The police backed off; the vehicle I was in was "free to go."
+The police backed off; the vehicle I was in as a passenger and as a driver (as well as additional riders in the back of his van) were both "free to go."

 Thursday, December 04, 2014